hiimtaylorjones/heroku-consulting-example/development_notes.md

 ## A Few Notes of Concurrency and Ruby

 If your initial problem description, you mentioned concurrency as a possibility for solving H12 errors.
-Concurrency is a great way to handle heavy workloads of code by splitting it up into separate CPU threads to be executed.
+Concurrency is a great way to handle a heavy workload of code by splitting it up into separate CPU threads to be executed.
+This is a great approach to handling more dense blocks of code, but it can be a bit tricky or risky.
+Ruby and Rails in particular have a reputation for not being able to handle concurrent code in the best way possible.
+However, it can still be really effective if you give it the right amount of work and attention.
+I would reccomend making something concurrent after optimizing the ActiveRecord or Ruby portion of the slow parts of your app.
+If you still find it slow after refactoring your code block into the best possible version of itself, concurrency is a great next step to start with.

 # Notes on Known Issue #2